 Washington University School of Medicine has consistently been ranked as a top 10 research university, with a mean rank in NIH funding of 4.1.
-For trainees interested in exploring research, we are able to provide outstanding research mentors from an internationally recognized faculty.
+For child and adolescent fellows with a strong research background interested in a potential academic research career, we are able to provide protected time to conduct research with our outstanding research mentors from an internationally recognized faculty.

 Faculty mentorship

 One of the keys to a successful academic career is a knowledgeable faculty mentor.
-Our expert faculty take pride in developing quality interactions with trainees and routinely produce more than 300 publications each year, usually co-authored with trainees.
-These papers make an impact on other researchers, with a median faculty h-index of 22.5.
+Our expert faculty take pride in developing quality interactions with trainees and routinely produce more than 300 publications each year, often co-authored with trainees.
+These papers make an impact on other researchers and clinicians, with a median faculty h-index of 22.5.
 Faculty are well-connected nationally and internationally, with service to various committees and panels.
-These connections are important as trainees begin to navigate their independent careers.
+These connections can be important as trainees begin to navigate their independent careers.

 Faculty from other departments are also available to serve as research and career mentors to our trainees.
 There are over 150 faculty members at Washington University in St. Louis who conduct research in areas relevant to psychiatric disorders, including cellular and molecular neuroscience, neurology, psychology, psychiatry, anesthesiology, genetics, epidemiology, and public health.